 15. It’s completely acceptable to “lose” your license in order to take a better photo.

 …right?
 Prepare regardless.
 Rolling up with your hair in a blob will only set you up for a decade of regret.

 16. Your best friend’s ex-boyfriend is strictly off limits.

 Probably best if you apply this to your roommate, as well.
 Even if her last relationship was with Zac Efron.
 Pick someone else.
 Anyone else.

 17. Your body is actually a temple.

 You can’t knock it down, redraw the blueprints, & start over.
 I mean, you kind of could if you have a trust fund & a great plastic surgeon.
 But that’s ridiculous & never really turns out that well.
 Instead, take care of yourself.
 Consider the long-term impact of the choices you make on spring break.
 Because you know what’s worse than having a permanent hole in your face at 30?
 A Phish tattoo.
 Yeah.
 I said permanent.
+Sure, you have the option to go get a laser tattoo removal sydney or basically in any city, thank God for that option.
+Still, don’t get a drunk tattoo (or a piercing for that matter).
 At least now we’re no longer under the impression your skin will magically regenerate once you remove your lip ring.
 No-ho, sister.
 You’ll see that dimple until the end of days. & don’t get me started on the belly button ring.

 18. Don’t try to squeeze 10 pounds of sugar in a 5 pound bag.